 Bayden hopes to share his experience within the community sector, passion for digital transformation and automation to provide an accessible and quality service for all.
 As a member of the Youth Advisory Board, his focus is on improving the learning and development of the organisational employees, as well as arming the organisation with strong innovative strategies to improve its social, financial and environmental sustainability.
 Outside of his working career, he enjoys making music, rock climbing and all things tech.

-Tess Hutchison Transport Facilitator, Lifestyles Services
+Tessa Hutchison Transport Facilitator, Lifestyles Services

 Tess is responsible for coordinating transport registrations, bookings and allocations, working with a team of drivers to complete up to 160 trips per day throughout the Canberra region.
 Tess works closely with both senior and disability clients to ensure they are able to access the service and stay engaged within the local community.
 Having recently completed a degree in Public Health, Tess is passionate about improving the health and well being of the Canberra population, with a strong interest in health promotion and disease prevention.